Research Data Management

 • Data records ensure that it will be easier to find your (or your student’s) data after long periods of time have elapsed.

-• Data records are managed, according to your instructions, for an agreed minimum term.
+• Data records are managed, according to your instructions, for an agreed minimum term (i.e. the required retention period).

-• Data records support responsible research and elevate research integrity, while at the same time satisfying the requirements of the UTS Research Policy and Research Data Management Procedures.
+• Data records support responsible research and elevate research integrity, while at the same time satisfying the requirements of the UTS Research Policy and Research Data Management Procedure.

 Specialist data archiving support

-The video below will show you how to create an archival data record of your research in Stash, as well as how to create a data publication.
+The video below will show you how to create a data record of your research in Stash, as well as how to create a data publication.

 Getting help